Aphrodite

 Behavior

 Their methods of protecting livestock are numerous.
 First of all, they leave their scent everywhere.
-We believe this is the first message to any would-be threat to stay away.
+We believe this is the first message to any threat to stay away.
 Second, they bark a lot -- all night long.
 We believe this is another message to any would-be threat to stay away.
 Third, they work together.
-Whenever they suspect a threat, at least one of the female LGDs will usually retreat and stay with the livestock they are guarding, while the others attack the threat straight on.
-Even when they are very focused on a single threat, we've noticed they like to make a quick look around their backside -- looking for additional threats I think.
+Whenever they suspect a threat, at least one female LGD will retreat and stay with the livestock they are guarding while the others attack the threat straight on.
+Even when they are very focused on a single threat, we've noticed they like to look around their backside -- looking for additional threats quickly, I think.

 Many dogs don't look to the sky for threats.
 These dogs do.
 Whenever a hawk or eagle gets too close, they start barking and chasing it.
 However, if a duck or robin flies over, they will ignore it.
 Somehow, they know the difference.